codeaudit/SayKitSDK/Tour/06-conversation-topics.md

 ### Managing the interface hierarchy

 The final responsibility of a conversation topic is to manage its collection of subtopics.
-It can fold its subtopics' command recognizers into its own and listen to their audio events, arranging and passing them on as a single sequence to be posted.
+This hierarchical strucutre allows topics to delegate lower-level UI concerns to their children downstream.
+When asked for available command recognizers, they will respond with both their own, and their subtopics' recognizers.
+In addition, they listen to their subtopics' audio events, arranging and passing them on as a single sequence is if they originated from themselves.

 This capability lets us take advantage of the power of composition to build complex conversational interfaces from simple building blocks.

 At first blush, this might not be as intuitive as composing a hierarchy of subviews, so let's make it more concrete with an example: we'll add search capabilities to our shopping app example.
 When the user issues a search command, let's make the app search the product database and present a list of matches to the user.